suncoast-devs/handbook/lessons/css-layout/flexbox-in-depth.md

 <CodePen>

-To get started, lets look at this example
+To get started, let's look at this example

 <pre data-lang='html'>
 {`